objectives materials technology background activities assessment resources

 4th and 8th Grade Explorations and Extensions

-1. Research related seasonal activities in other states or nations and compare using Venn diagrams or oral or written student reports.
-See Lesson Resources below for many publications on seasonal celebrations around the world.
+1. Research related seasonal activities in other states or nations and compare using Venn diagrams or oral or written reports.
+See Unit IX Resources for many publications on seasonal celebrations around the world.

 2. Interview someone in another language about a seasonal celebration.
 Using a seasonal round calendar makes the process easier.
 This guide has French and Spanish versions of the Seasonal Round Worksheet.

 4. Compare Mardi Gras in different regions of Louisiana and around the world.
 In some countries this ancient pre-Lenten tradition is known as Carnival.
 Read a comparison of different Louisiana Mardi Gras celebrations in The Varieties of Mardi Gras.
 Read about rural Mardi Gras in Southwest Louisiana in Dance for a Chicken.
-See Lesson Resources below for books on Carnival and other celebrations around the world.
+See Unit IX Resources for books on Carnival and other celebrations around the world.
 Elementary students in New Orleans contributed to Mardi Gras on the Net.
 Teachers, use Adaptation Strategies to adapt these adult-oriented resources to your students' reading level, if necessary.
+Share research in multimedia reports.

 6. Trade information about seasonal round celebrations, activities, and environmental changes in your region with students in another region through an Internet student exchange connection.